NeagDolph/CS4100-crossword-generator/README.md

 # CS4100 Project Proposal

-## Neil Agrawal, Evelyn Robert, Kelsey Nihezagirwe, Rusheel Sharma
+## Neil Agrawal, Evelyn Robert, Kelsey Nihezagirwe
 ## Overview

 We propose to build a fully automatic crossword-puzzle generator that, given a curated list of words and their human-written clues, outputs a complete American-style crossword grid that satisfies symmetry, connectivity, and high fill density.
 The system will rely solely on classic AI search and constraint-satisfaction techniques, not large language models.